Functionals on the space of almost complex stuctures: Introduction

 \end{proposition}

 In order to retrieve the Euler-Lagrange equations of interest, we need to integrate $2\Re\big[\langle dN^{0,2}_J(u),N_J \rangle_{g_{J+u}} \big]$ by parts.
 We do this in the coordinates defined below.

-\textbf{Acknowledgment} I thank Jean-Pierre Demailly, my PhD supervisor, for his suggestions, and I thank the European Research Council for financial support in the form of a PhD grant from the project ``Algebraic and K{\"a}hler geometry" (ALKAGE, no.\ 670846).
+\textbf{Acknowledgment} I thank Jean-Pierre Demailly for his suggestions, and I thank the European Research Council for financial support from the grant project ``Algebraic and K{\"a}hler geometry" (ALKAGE, no.\ 670846).